cheeseonhead/LifeHacks/README.md

+## Archiving framework results to empty build product.
+Set `Skip Install` to `NO` for the relevant targets and try.

 ## Workspace frameworks work in only simulator or device
 Probably because not building for certain architecture, set `BUILD ACTIVE ARCHITECTURE ONLY` to `NO` in the build settings and try it.